How to Spatchcock a Turkey: The Secret Cooking Technique You’ve Been Missing Out On

 Step 8: Let your turkey rest

 Don’t grab that carving knife just yet!
 Once out of the oven, let the turkey stand for 15 minutes before carving.
 This will help the meat retain its juices.

-Last, follow our step-by-step guide for how to carve a turkey.
+Follow our step-by-step guide for how to carve a turkey: In short, start with the legs, move on to the breast and finally plate up the wings.
 The end result is a gorgeous spread everyone will be grateful for.